telekom/style-doc/CONTRIBUTING.md

 We appreciate your courtesy of avoiding political questions here.
 Issues that are not related to the project itself will be closed by our community managers.

+## Reporting Bugs and Issues

+- We use GitHub issues to track bugs and enhancement requests.
+- Please provide as much context as possible when you report a bug and open an issue.
+- Ensure the bug was not already reported by searching on GitHub under Issues.
+- The information you provide must be comprehensive enough to reproduce that issue for the assignee.

 ## Engaging in our Project